 As previously mentioned, the Ford Blue Oval SK Battery Park \$5.8 billion investment project will create 5,000 full time jobs for the LTADD region.
-This historical project is a collaboration between LTADD councils, Ford, the Kentucky Transportation Cabinet, local leaders and planners, and the community.
-The Workforce Development team has been working with and will continue to work with Ford's Human Resources department to develop training and curriculum for future plant employees.
+The battery plants represent the largest private investment in Kentucky history.
+BlueOval SK is a joint venture between Ford Motor Company and SK On that will produce advanced batteries for future Ford and Lincoln vehicles.
+LTADD's Workforce Development team has been working with and will continue to work with Ford's Human Resources department to develop training and curriculum for future plant employees.
 Transportation teams have been meeting regularly to develop plans that will improve roadway geometrics in and around Glendale which will improve safety, mobility, and capacity along with creating access to the plant's entrance from the highway.
-Construction has begun on the 1,500-acre construction site, and the Battery Park is set to be completed in 2025.
-To receive up-to-date information on the Park's progress, visit the Elizabethtown Hardin County Industrial Foundation at https://eifky.org/blueoval-sk-battery-park/
+The groundbreaking for the 1,500-acre site occurred in December 2022.
+With construction underway, the Battery Park project timeline was to complete in 2025.
+In October 2023, BlueOval executives announced plans to delay production at the second plant in Glendale to 2026 due to \$1.3 billion in losses in its EV start-up in the third quarter.
+Local officials are not alarmed by this delay and view it as an opportunity to allow additional time for needed infrastructure projects to be developed and completed.
+To receive up-to-date information on the Park's progress, visit the Elizabethtown Hardin County Industrial Foundation at https://eifky.org